 CHOCOLATE MALT

-Chocolate malts employ an extending roasting process while the grain is wet, ensuring that resulting roast character is not overly astringent.
+Chocolate malts employ an extended roasting process while the grain is wet, ensuring that resulting roast character is not overly astringent.
 These malts lend a beautiful rich espresso coffee and chocolate flavour.
 We recommend combining these malts with other sweeter malts to complement the chocolate character

 Usage Rate: 0 – 15%